telerik/document-processing-docs/libraries/radpdfprocessing/changes-and-backward-compatibility/backward-compatibility.md

 This article lists the breaking changes and how they can be fixed when upgrading from a specific version of the controls to another.

+## What's Different in 2023 R2

+### Changed

+The default implementation of ImageUtils assembly is now using SkiaSharp instead of ImageSharp.

+Before 2023 R2 the default implementation of ImageUtils required the ImageSharp library with the minimum required version of **v.2.0.0**.

 ## What's Different in 2016 R3